 - Paws: cats do not usually like their feet to be touched, especially their paw pads as these areas are very sensitive.
 It may be similar to how you may not be able to handle your feet being tickled.

 - Belly: this is a red alert zone for most cats.
 Their belly is a vulnerable place which needs to be protected, so they will only let you pet their bellies if they fully trust you.
 They will also likely try to grab your hands and defend themselves if they feel attacked.

 The most important aspect of petting our cats is that we should get to know them.
-Every cat has a unique personality and will interact with us in different ways.
+Although there are general types of cat personality, every cat is an individual and will interact with us in different ways.
 In this way, we will be better able to understand what our individual cat is trying to say to us when they meow while being petted.
 You can even consider it feedback.

 A cat's meow is not an exact science and we will need to pay attention to them to get to know what they are saying.
 This is because every cat will have their own way of speaking and may even make some odd sounds.
 Different breeds are also more prone to vocalization than others, so they may need more understanding.
 Eventually, with your own pet cat, you will start to know what they want to communicate to us with their specific meows.

 Take a look at some more meanings of different cat meows in our video below:

 If you want to read similar articles to Why Does My Cat Meow When I Pet It?, we recommend you visit our Facts about the animal kingdom category.